 CloudBerry Backup can signiﬁcantly improve your interaction with these cloud services.
 Although they are frequently used to share files, they can also serve as backup destinations.
 While their native clients oﬀer essential functionality, CloudBerry Backup gives you extra versatility by offering:

 - Versioning that allows you retrieve previous versions of your files

 - Encryption and compression for greater security and faster uploads

 Who’s the Winner?

-Amazon, Google, and Microsoft all offer viable entry points into the cloud storage market.
+Amazon Cloud Drive, Google Drive, and Microsoft OneDrive all offer viable entry points into the cloud storage market.
 Although they differ in their storage and pricing tiers, as industry leaders, they offer trusted services, quality performance, and time-tested reliability.
 Each one has unique strengths and weaknesses, download the complete study to find out who's the winner.